petersatsuse/azure-compute-docs/articles/virtual-machines/windows/expand-disks.md

 ## Resize a managed disk by using PowerShell

-Open your PowerShell Integrated Scripting Environment or PowerShell window in administrative mode and follow these steps:
+Open a PowerShell window in administrative mode and follow these steps:

 1. Sign in to your Azure account in resource management mode, and select your subscription: